nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README1.md

 1. to get images of the manuscript
 2. get metadata of the whole text (description)
 3. get page identifiers
-4. transcribe some of the text in Inseri.

 Below is a short description of the chosen manuscript:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Aa.png" alt="Guhyaṣoḍha, starting page" width="900"></p>